akash720/learning/c_and_cpp.md

 7. __getchar()__ keeps on reading the input until enter key is pressed.
 __getch()__ reads only a single character and returns it immediately.
-__getche()__ also reads only a single character but it returns as well as prints the character which is read.
+__getche()__ also reads only a single character but it returns as well as prints the character which was read.

 8. We cannot perform arithmetic operations between two pointers.